Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 main().catch(console.error);
 ```

-Keep in mind that the new Azure SDK clients are not compatible with the `@azure/ms-rest-nodeauth` credentials.
+Keep in mind that the new Azure SDK clients are incompatible with the `@azure/ms-rest-nodeauth` credentials.

 The SDK clients intended to work with `@azure/ms-rest-nodeauth` will extend a [`ServiceClient`][service-client-track-1-source] class that comes from `@azure/ms-rest-js`.
 Clients designed to work with `@azure/identity` will extend the [`ServiceClient`][service-client-track-2-source] class coming from `@azure/core-client`.